COSC-499-W2023/year-long-project-team-3/docs/guides/local_development_setup.md

 # Local Development Setup

 1. Ensure that all environment files have already been added to the project.
-2. From the root directory, install dependencies using:
+2. From the root directory, install dependencies using (Node.js must be installed before doing this):
     ```bash
     npm install
     ```